hpyproject/hpyproject.org/posts/2021/10/hpy-0.0.3.md

 ===

-HPy is still under heavy development and does not yet provide as many API functions as Python's C API but more and more pieces are added.
+HPy is still under heavy development and does not yet provide as many API functions as Python's C API, but more and more pieces are being added.
 In this release, we've added following functions:

   - `HPy_Is`